-The global warming of oceans will make some fish balloon in size, new research has found.
+Warming of oceans will make some fish balloon in size, study finds

 Scientists probing the effects of climate change have now discovered that for every one degree change, sizes could fluctuate by up to 40%.
 While most species will get smaller, 45% will get bigger.

 One of the reasons this study is important is that it shows the complexity of species’ responses to warming in our oceans.
 Much of our understanding of the temperature-size relationship comes from the laboratory.
 Taking our predictions to the wild shows us there is a lot we still need to learn about this hugely important phenomenonNicholas Payne, assistant professor in zoology in Trinity College Dublin’s School of Natural Sciences, co-author of the study

 A team of scientists used 10 million visual survey records of 335 fish species across coastal locations in Australia, which spanned decades.